Introduction to Personal Financial Planning (11228.2)

 It is recommended that students attend all lectures and tutorials.
 However there is no mark for attendance.

-Attendance is not compulsory, but the unit has been designed on the assumption of face-to-face delivery and learning principles and so students who do not attend regular classes will be disadvantaged in terms of learning and feedback.
+Attendance is not compulsory, but the unit has been designed on to engage students on weekly basis so students who do not attend regular classes will be disadvantaged in terms of learning and feedback.

 Required IT skills